Ziggurat (2014 video game)

 Ziggurat is a first-person shooter dungeon crawl video game developed and published by Milkstone Studios.
-The game was released for Linux, Microsoft Windows, and OS X in October 2014 after being available for two months in early access.
-The game was released for the Xbox One in March 2015, and the PlayStation 4 in April 2015.
-The game is inspired by Heretic and Hexen: Beyond Heretic.
+The game was released for Linux, Microsoft Windows, and Mac in October 2014 after being available for two months in early access.
+The game was released in 2015 for the Xbox One in March, and PlayStation 4 in April.
+It was inspired by Heretic and Hexen: Beyond Heretic.
 A sequel, titled Ziggurat 2, was released on October 28, 2021.

 Gameplay

 Ziggurat is a first-person shooter dungeon crawl video game with roguelike elements.
 Levels and encounters are procedurally generated and include bosses, trap rooms, spells, and treasures.
 During gameplay, randomly selected weapons and perks can be unlocked through travelling the dungeon and levelling up.

 Development and release

-Ziggurat was developed by indie video game developer Milkstone Studios.
-The game was initially released in early access on Steam for Linux, Microsoft Windows, and OS X. The game left early access with a full release on 23 October 2014.
-On 20 March 2015, the game was released for the Xbox One through the ID@Xbox program.
-A PlayStation 4 version was released in North America on 21 April 2015, and Europe on 22 April 2015.
+Ziggurat was created by independent developer Milkstone Studios.
+The game was released in early access on Steam for Linux, Microsoft Windows, and OS X. The game left early access with a full release on 23 October 2014.
+The game was released for the Xbox One through the ID@Xbox program on 20 March 2015.
+A PlayStation 4 version was released in North America and Europe the following month.